Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 - Mixon's 18.5 rushing yards per game in his two career matchups against the Titans are 42.0 fewer yards than his over/under in Saturday's game.

-- Mixon has had a rushing touchdown in one game versus the Titans, but did not have multiple TDs in that game.
+- In one of two games against the Titans Mixon has run for a touchdown.
+But he did not have multiple TDs in that game.

-- The Titans have the NFL's second-ranked defense against the run, giving up 84.6 yards per game.
+- The Titans have the NFL's second-ranked defense against the run, allowing 84.6 yards per game.

-- This year the Titans have given up 14 rushing TDs.
-They are ranked 11th in the NFL in that category.

 Recent Performances

-- Last week against the Raiders, Mixon picked up 48 yards on 17 carries.
+- In last week's matchup with the Raiders, Mixon racked up 48 yards on 17 carries.

-- He tacked on four receptions for 28 yards in the passing game.
+- He also caught four passes for 28 yards through the air.

-- Mixon has totaled 94 rushing yards on 29 carries (31.3 yards per game) with zero touchdowns during his last three games.
+- Over his last three games, Mixon has racked up 29 carries for 94 yards (31.3 per game).

 Mixon's Cincinnati Teammates